-63. A microfinance loan is defined as a collateral-free loan given to a household having annual household income up to ₹3,00,000.
+61. A microfinance loan is defined as a collateral-free loan given to a household having annual household income up to ₹3,00,000.
 For this purpose, the household shall mean an individual family unit, i.e., husband, wife and their unmarried children.

-64. All collateral-free loans, irrespective of end use and mode of application / processing / disbursal (either through physical or digital channels), provided to low-income households, i.e., households having annual income up to ₹3,00,000, shall be considered as microfinance loans.
+62. All collateral-free loans, irrespective of end use and mode of application / processing / disbursal (either through physical or digital channels), provided to low-income households, i.e., households having annual income up to ₹3,00,000 shall be considered as microfinance loans.

-Explanation: To ensure collateral-free nature of the microfinance loan, the loan shall not be linked with a lien on the deposit account of the borrower.
+Explanation: To ensure collateral-free nature of the microfinance loan, the loan shall not be linked with a lien on the deposit account of the borrower or backed by hypothecation of any security.